4,980+

 Disaster Profile

-On April 25, 2015, a 7.8 earthquake hit Nepal near the capital city of Kathmandu; the worst in more than 80 years.
-Sadly, over 9,000 people lost their lives, a further 23,000 were injured and there was major destruction of homes and infrastructure.
-The earthquake resulted in more than 5,000 schools being damaged or completely destroyed.
+On April 25, 2015, a 7.8-magnitude earthquake hit Nepal near the capital city of Kathmandu; the worst in over 80 years.
+The earthquake caused widespread destruction of homes and infrastructure, claiming the lives of over 9,000 people and injuring a further 23,000.
+More than 8,000 schools were damaged or completely destroyed.
 On May 12, 2015, a second 7.3 earthquake struck the country, causing further devastation and loss of lives.

 Female Mason Training: Livelihoods, Gender Equality and Disaster Risk Reduction